Hirsel Visitor Activities

 Today, the Homestead and the Hirsel Walks (open 365 days of the year) provide visitors to the Hirsel with a fascinating day out in the beautiful surrondings of Hirsel Estate Policies.

-An entry charge of £2.50 per car is made to visitors to the Hirsel enabling them to enjoy the facilities provided by the Estate and assisting in the cost of maintaining the walks around the Lake and in Dundock Wood.
-Regular visitors may choose to purchase a Season Ticket at a cost of £15 per annum and become a Friend of the Hirsel - allowing them entry to the Hirsel's visitor facilities throughout the year.
+An entry charge of £2.50 per car is made to visitors, enabling them to enjoy the facilities provided by the Estate and assisting in the cost of maintaining the walks around the Lake and in Dundock Wood.
+Regular visitors may choose to purchase a Season Ticket at a cost of £15 per annum and become a Friend of the Hirsel, allowing them entry to the Hirsel's visitor facilities throughout the year.
+Season Tickets can be purchased from The Homestead Cafe.

 The Museum

-The Museum’s aim is to introduce visitors to what can be seen and heard as they explore the Estate and to provide some historical background, so that they can understand how people lived and worked at the Hirsel in the past, as well as discovering how different departments and operations affected each other, and the natural history of the Estate as a whole.
+The Museum’s aim is to introduce visitors to what can be seen and heard as they explore the Estate and to provide some historical background so that they can understand how people lived and worked at the Hirsel in the past, as well as discovering how different departments and operations affected each other and the natural history of the Estate as a whole.

 Field to Fork